Inklingo

 adjectiveB1general

-Choose 'satisfecho' when you are pleased with a specific result, achievement, or the way something turned out.
+Choose 'satisfecho' when you are pleased with a specific outcome, result, or the fulfillment of expectations.

 A simplified character sitting comfortably on a soft chair, smiling peacefully with their eyes closed, indicating deep contentment and satisfaction.